+As regards age distribution, we find a young age composition, which is usually characteristic of migrant populations.
+On 1 January 2012 one-third of the foreign nationals resident in Hungary were under the age of 30 and more than one-fifth were between the age of 30 and 39.
+Altogether 44 per cent belonged to the 20-39 age group, but their proportion was higher (50 per cent) in Budapest.
 Census data show similar figures, though the share of under-15s was somewhat higher (by four percentage point) and the 15-39 and 40-59 age groups slightly lower.
 The share of 15-39 age group was higher than average (46 per cent) among Slovakian (61 per cent), Romanian (51 per cent) and African citizens.
 By contrast, the share of those above the age of 60 was highest among Austrian and German citizens (34 and 33 per cent, respectively, compared to the average of 16 per cent).

 The ratio of the foreign population per 1,000 inhabitants grew particularly in the capital (Budapest) and in its region (Pest county) over the past ten years (where it was already higher in 2001), as well as in two counties of Western Transdanubia (Zala and Győr-Moson-Sopron).
-Besides Central Hungary, the ratio is still highest in the Southern Great Plain (Csongrád county) (Figure 4.2.9).
-The rate of foreigners per 1,000 inhabitants in towns and villages is barely one-third of that found in the capital, but survey results nevertheless show that xenophobia and a negative attitude to immigrants is highest in these smaller communities (Dencső - Sik 2007, Gödri 2010a) (see also Chapter 3.2).
+Besides Central Hungary, the ratio is still highest in the Southern

-Figure 4.2.9: Number of foreign citizens residing in Hungary per thousand inhabitants by counties (NUTS3), 2001 and 2011
+Figure 4.2.9 Number of foreign citizens residing in Hungary per thousand inhabitants by counties (NUTS 3), 2001 and 2011